 Reasonably priced bed and breakfast or hotel rooms are available in and around East Grinstead, and the College is always pleased to provide students with information concerning these matters.
 Some students find it more economical to get together and share a house, whereas other students base themselves in Brighton (or occasionally London).

 The College is fortunate to have comprehensive facilities all under one roof.

 The College has a number of rooms which are used by students, allowing for a maximum of 25 students per class.
 There are also rooms dedicated to practical use such as point location and practical clinic learning.

 This is an annex to the main building and comprises a common room, a kitchen and cloakroom facilities.
 This complex is for the exclusive use of students.
 In the summer students can enjoy and relax in the extensive grounds.
 The main building also benefits from a newly decorated lounge exclusively for the use of students looking to relax on the comfortable sofas during their free periods and break times.

 The College Library is situated on the first floor of the building adjacent to the IT Room.
 A dedicated Librarian oversees the Library.
 The stock comprises books, journals, past dissertations theses, videos and audio-cassettes.
 Most items may be borrowed, although a few are limited to Library use only (reference texts).
 Items not available in the Library may be requested from the British Library Document Supply Centre.
 Reading lists are issued at the beginning of each academic year and our Librarian is able to source new texts at a discount for students.

 The IT Room, adjacent to the Library on the first floor, allows students to research, study and prepare projects and homework.
 We have installed new higher spec computers, with flat screens as well as new furniture.
 Consequently students are making great use of the room.
-As a partner college of Greenwich University, students also benefit from the use of Greenwich University online facilities – access to electronic journals and periodicals.

 The Student Office